TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 Parameters | What they Do
 --- | ---
-speed | how fast the volume fluctuates depth | intensity of the volume variation.
-A higher depth means more dramatic volume changes mix	| amount of the tremolo effect applied
+speed | how fast the volume fluctuates (Hz) depth | intensity of the volume variation.
+A higher depth means more dramatic volume changes (%) mix	| amount of the tremolo effect applied (%)

 ```scratch
 🎛️ set fuzz of sound [MySound] to low (60) med-low (50) med-high (80) high (60) mix (50) ::#666666